Miguel Rojas Player Props: Dodgers vs. Cubs

-Miguel Rojas -- 0-for-3 in his last game -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Jameson Taillon on the hill, on April 15 at 9:10 PM ET.
+Miguel Rojas -- 0-for-3 in his most recent game -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Drew Smyly on the hill, on April 16 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Cubs.
+He had a hitless showing in his previous game (0-for-3) against the Cubs.

 Miguel Rojas Game Info & Props vs. the Cubs